Coronavirus – Employer Assistance

 Due to the financial impact COVID-19 has had on many businesses, some employers cannot afford to retain their full staffs even with government assistance through PPP or EIDL loans alone.
 But, before making such decisions, it may be wise to seek legal advice from Wilson McCoy before your business elects to commence with terminations, layoffs, furloughs, or Reductions-in-Force.
 These options can be used strategically, in conjunction with the PPP and EIDL loans, to help keep your business operating smoothly and minimizing disruptions and financial impacts to your workforce.
 And, when such options are absolutely necessary, we can help your business avoid or eliminate legal liability which otherwise may exist for your business.

 Wilson McCoy looks forward to serving your business as a trusted legal adviser and business partner during this time of need.
-Should you have any questions about Coronavirus/COVID 19, our CNAP, or other legal services, please do not hesitate to contact us at (407) 803-5400, complete our contact form, or e-mail us at email@example.com.
+Should you have any questions about Coronavirus/COVID 19, or other legal services, please do not hesitate to contact us at (407) 803-5400, complete our contact form, or e-mail us at firstname.lastname@example.org.